Google Business Profile, Social Media & Backlinks: The Trio That Drives Leads to Your Website

 Real-World Example

-Imagine a roofer in Overland Park.
-His website looks professional, but he has 4 Google reviews and hasn't posted on Facebook in 8 months.
-A competitor with a less polished website but 87 Google reviews and weekly Facebook posts is getting more calls.
+Picture a roofer in Overland Park.
+His website looks professional, but he's sitting at 4 Google reviews and hasn't posted on Facebook in 8 months.
+Meanwhile, a competitor with a less polished website but 87 Google reviews and weekly Facebook posts is getting way more calls.

 Why?
 Because the pillars are doing the heavy lifting.